 1. River Street

 One of my favorite places to go when I’m in Savannah is River Street.
 River Street is located on the Savannah River.
 There are various shops, restaurants, and bars, including Wet Willies, Tubby’s Seafood, and Old Savannah Tours.
 On the first Friday of every month, they have a fireworks show.
-River Street is a good place to hang with your family and friends.
+River Street is an excellent place to hang with your family and friends during the day or if you are looking for nightlife.
 You can get some good pictures of the Talmadge Bridge, which connects Savannah and Hutchinson Island.

 2. City Market

-City Market is not too far from River Street.
+City Market is within walking distance from River Street.
 There are art galleries, more restaurants, and bars to choose from at City Market.
 City Market even has live entertainment during the weekends.
-A couple of places to visit in City Market are Pour Larry’s, which is a cool place to grab a drink, and Vinnie Van Go-Go’s, which has some of the best pizza in the city.
+A couple of places to visit in City Market are Pour Larry’s, a fantastic place to grab a drink, and Vinnie Van Go-Go’s, which has some of the best pizzas in the city.

 3. Savannah State University